- Season & Tickets

 Attn: Dr. Rebecca Rossen

 GRAD APPLICATION (Specify your degree: M.A., M.F.A or Ph.D. in P.P.P.)

 300 E. 23rd Street Stop D3900

 For general admissions information, please visit the Admissions page.

 For problems uploading your application or for further information, contact

-Alyse DeSoto, Admissions Coordinator, by email at firstname.lastname@example.org
+Alyse DeSoto, Assistant Director of Admissions, by email at firstname.lastname@example.org

 Be sure to include your phone number with all inquiries.